kostob/backup/README.md

 This is a simple programm to create a backup from a directory.

 ## How it will work
 For each backup a new folder with the current timestamp will be created.
-If there are modified files, since the last backup they will be copied.
+If there are modified files since the last backup they will be copied.
 If a file was not modified a hardlink to the previous backup will be created.
 The file won't be copied in that case.

 ---